 - Remove stones and landscape timbers in the perimeter of the house or building to reduce nesting nearby

-- Cut grasses, vines, trees and shrubs off of, and at least 6 inches away from the structure
+- Cut grasses, vines, trees and shrubs off of, and at least 6 inches away from, the structure

 - Very effective ant baits are available in hardware stores and online.
 Follow this guidance for choosing and using the right product.
 We do not recommend homemade baits.

-- Barrier, perimeter and direct insecticide treatments of ant nests are effective when done correctly.
-Drawbacks to insecticide use include risk of pesticide exposure for people, pets and beneficial animals, like pollinators.
+- Barrier, perimeter, and direct insecticide treatments of ant nests are effective when done correctly.
+Drawbacks to insecticide use include risk of pesticide exposure for people, pets, and beneficial animals like pollinators.
 Hire a professional for the job, or follow label instructions when doing pesticide treatments.

 Each species of ant has different habits and requires a different approach.
-Control starts with accurate identification and understanding why they have become a pest.
+Control begins with accurate identification and understanding why they have become a pest.
 With this information you can choose a control strategy.